A Federal Circuit Court judge has resigned after an inquiry found he harassed a junior employee and a law student.

 The young woman has been on mental health leave for much of the past year.

-The second young woman is a former law student who came forward in September.
+The second young woman to make a complaint is a former law student who came forward in September.

-She said Judge Harman also sexually harassed her too.
+She said Judge Harman sexually harassed her too.

 Following its investigation, the Conduct Committee delivered its confidential report in April this year.